Karthik-Samiyaiah/M1_projectgoal_-APP-/1_Requirements/README.md

 # Requirements
 ## Introduction
- --- Bank Management system : With this project, user can perform banking activities like in real bank.
-This perticular file contains all the details of requirement collection from user end.
+ --- Online Banking Application : With this project, user can perform banking activities through online apllication.
+This file contains all the details of requirement collection from user end.

 ## SWOT ANALYSIS
 **Strength**
 -- User can have all the banking Activities.
-  * Depositing Amount
+  * Creating new account
-  * Withdrawing Amount
+  * cash deposit
-  * Viewing Details
+  * cash withdrawal
+  * Display account Information
-  * Foreign Exchange
+  * Logout

 **Weakness**
 -- If the password is wrong No activities can be done.